Saturday, January 30, 2016

 Grab your big-boy pants for this game!

 Here is a game with very few friends: Navy Seals is deceiving and, first impressions, are of an arcade-style platformer.
 However, this Ocean gem is anything but a typical run and gun 'em all.
-It's far more ruthless and requires stealth, tactics and advanced route planning.
+It's far more ruthless and requires stealth, strategy, and tactics.
 Extreme personal perseverance is the order of the day because this game requires a committed player willing to spend many hours mastering the levels.
 No spare time?
 Then don't bother!

 Okay, let's take a look at the first screenshot with gorgeous details and colour palette...